 It is a well known fact that there are a vast array of rare and hard to diagnose illnesses out there today.
 Scientists have identified more than 6,800 rare diseases worldwide to date, and the number grows every year.
 Mitochondrial myopathy, pediatric diffuse cutaneous mastocytosis and arthrogryposis multiplex congenita are examples of exactly that – diseases that are so rare and difficult to diagnose in children.
 And so it’s heartbreaking when loving parents are falsely accused of abuse for no reason other than a doctor’s inability to decipher a child’s mystifying symptoms.

 At Kronzek & Cronkright, our CPS defense attorneys have many years of experience assisting and defending parents accused of intentionally making their children sick.
 Being accused of Munchausen Syndrome By Proxy can be devastating.
 It could mean the possibility of criminal charges, termination of your parental rights, and losing custody of your child or children.
 It is a terrifying time for a parent, which is why you need the best help available.

 We believe in parents.
 We believe in families.
 And we believe in your right to care for your children in the best way you can, without lies and interference from state agencies.
 The lawyers at Kronzek & Cronkright have worked hard over the years to earn our reputations as successful child abuse defense attorneys.
 We have had a great many successful cases during the course of our practice, fighting and winning against the false accusations made by CPS.

 If you or a loved one are facing child abuse charges as a result of a CPS investigation, or have been falsely accused of trying to make your own child sick for attention, call us immediately.
 You have no time to waste.
 Your future, and your child’s future, are at stake.
 Don’t wait.

-Contact a Michigan child abuse defense lawyer at our firm regarding your Munchausen Syndrome by Proxy allegations.
+Contact our Michigan child abuse defense lawyers regarding your Munchausen Syndrome by Proxy allegations.